 |Analytics||Collect information about traffic to our sites and mobile applications, and how our users use them, such as the number of visitors, the websites that referred them, the pages they visited, what time of day they visited, whether they have visited before, what features they used and other similar information.
 We use this information to help operate and improve our sites and mobile applications.||None|

 |Advertising||Used by advertising companies to collect information about how you use our sites and mobile applications and other sites and applications over time.
 These companies use this information to show you ads they believe will be relevant to you within our sites and mobile applications and elsewhere, and to measure how the ads perform.||None|

 |Social Media||Used by social media widgets that enable "like" buttons and allow you to share content within our sites and applications on social media.
 Your social media platform may be able to link information or actions about your interactions with our sites and applications to your account with them.||None|

 Disabling cookies.
 Most browsers let you remove or reject cookies.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
 For more information about cookies, including how to see what cookies have been set on your computer or mobile device and how to manage and delete them, visit www.allaboutcookies.org.
 If you do not accept our cookies, you may experience some inconvenience on our sites.
 For example, you may not be able to store preferences in our sites.
 If you disable cookies, certain features of our website may not work.

 Our Site does not use targeting or advertising cookies.
-However, if you want more information about targeting and advertising cookies and how you can opt out, you can visit the Network Advertising Initiative’s opt-out page, the Digital Advertising Alliance’s opt-out page, or youronlinechoices.eu.
+However, if you want more information about targeting and advertising cookies and how you can opt out, you can visit the Network Advertising Initiative’s opt-out page , or you can visit the Digital Advertising Alliance’s opt-out page , or you can also visit youronlinechoices.eu .